-Cutworms are large, plump, dull colored grayish, green and brown larvae, that viciously chew on grass plants.
-They live on the soil surface or in the thatch layer.
-During the day they burrow into vertical holes to hide.
-When nightfall arrives they emerge from their burrowed hole and feed at the rim of the hole.
-Stems, leaves and roots of grass plants may be injured leaving yellowish/ brown dead patches with a hollow hole in the middle of the circle.
-Weed Man clients beware!
-The damage looks quite similar to symptoms of dryness and many homeowners mistakenly assume that the lawn requires only water to restore the lush green appearance.
+Cutworms are large, plump, dull-colored grayish-green-and-brown larvae that viciously chew on grass plants.
+Cutworms live on the soil surface or in the thatch layer.
+During the day, they burrow into vertical holes to hide, and when nightfall arrives, they emerge from their burrowed hole and feed at the rim of the hole.
+Stems, leaves and roots of grass plants may be injured, leaving yellowish-brown dead patches with a hollow hole in the middle of the circle.

 To control an insect population we must understand its habits and life cycle.
-The adult cutworm appears in the spring as a grayish/brown moth with a 1 – 1 ½ ” (2 ½ cm – 4 cm) wing span.
+The adult cutworm appears in the spring as a grayish/brown moth with a 1–1 ½ ” (2 ½–4 cm) wingspan.
 Adult cutworms do not damage lawns.
 They lay their eggs in the spring during the night leaving them on grass blades.
 Larvae emerge and begin feeding as early as June with damage appearing in June/July.
 Cutworms actually feed at night on grass blades that they chew off close to the base of the plant.
 Dead patches of grass begin to appear and may be pulled away easily by hand.

-The adults emerge from the lawn in May or June flying mainly during the evening hours laying eggs randomly throughout the lawn.
+Adult Sod Webworms emerge from the lawn in May or June flying mainly during the evening hours laying eggs randomly throughout the lawn.
 The larvae emerge from the egg and begin feeding immediately.
 Damage is caused by larvae chewing off grass stems and leaves while feeding during the summer and into early fall.
-The dead patches of grass pull away easily in clumps revealing masses of silk with the green excrement pellets left by larvae.
+The dead patches of grass pull away easily in clumps, revealing masses of silk with the green excrement pellets left by larvae.
 Severe damage may result in September if the population throughout the summer builds up.